dp9u0/Notebook-Algorithm/图数据结构/README.md

   // from the source to each vertex
   // Step 1: initialize graph
   for each vertex v in vertices
-    dist[v] := inf             // Initialize the dist to all vertices to infinity prev[v] := null         // And having a null prev dist[source] := 0              // The dist from the source to itself is, of course, zero
+    dist[v] := INFINITY             // Initialize the dist to all vertices to infinity prev[v] := UNDEFINED         // And having a null prev dist[source] := 0              // The dist from the source to itself is, of course, zero
   // Step 2: relax edges repeatedly
   for i from 1 to size(vertices)-1